cemvarol/AZ-304-Labs/Lab-03/Lab-03.md

           > **Note:** If your host, **Migrator** does not appear, click *Previous* and get back to step 3 by clicking *Next* and choose your Hyper-V Site from the drop down menu, your server will appear.

    3. **Target Settings**
-         - This will chooses the existing selected/default subscription and checks if you have a storage account and a Virtual Network at the location available.
+         - This will choose the existing selected/default subscription and checks if you have a storage account and a Virtual Network at the location available.
 Leave with the default setting with default values.
 Click **Next**.
             >Note: You already have a storage account and a VNet.
 If you had not, you woul have the chance to create on this form.

    4. **Replication Policy**